Axway/MFT-ST-Automation-Ansible/README.md

 >
 > libyaml = True

 ### Servers

-You need a total of 6 host machines to run these playbooks.
+You need a total of 6 host machines to run the installation playbooks.
 All need to run RHEL 9, Rocky Linux 9, or RHEL 8

 #### The release I have been testing with is: